ARMmbed/mbed-targets/DEVELOPMENT.md

 # Development and Testing

-For development and testing purposes it is essential to use a virtual environment, it is recommended that `pipenv` is used.
+For development and testing purposes, it is essential to use a virtual environment.
+It is recommended that `pipenv` is used.

 ## Setup Pipenv

-To start developing install pip and pipenv on your system.
-Note the latter is done a user level to keep the system installation of python clean which is important on a Mac (at least):
+To start developing, install pip and pipenv on your system.
+Note the latter is done at user level to keep the system installation of python clean which is important on a Mac (at least):

 ```bash
 sudo easy_install pip